-The Colchester-based company has reached the finals of the Employer Brand Management Awards, which seeks to find and celebrate excellence in campaigns that support employee recruitment and retention as well as brand cohesion and consistency.
+The Colchester-based company has reached the finals of the Employer Brand Management Awards, which seeks to find and celebrate excellence in campaigns that support employee recruitment and retention, as well as brand cohesion and consistency.

 Care UK, which runs 120 homes with more than 9,000 employees, has ambitious strategic growth plans to meet this demand, opening 26 new homes over the next three years.
 This makes attracting and retaining hundreds of new, high-calibre colleagues, while nurturing existing colleagues, a significant priority.

-HR director Leah Queripel said: “We know that to attract the right people we have to have a brand that differentiates us from our competitors – one that shows our ethos, compassion and commitment and one that emphasises the investment we put into our training and career development.
+Leah Queripel, human resources director for Care UK’s Residential Care Services business, said: “We know that to attract the right people we have to have a brand that differentiates us from our competitors – one that shows our ethos, compassion and commitment and one that emphasises the investment we put into our training and career development.

 The team used visits to care homes to gain an accurate impression of the environment, culture and resident service offering, and interviewed senior leaders and employees as well as carrying out market, trend and competitor research to enable them to develop a stand-out proposition, teamed with messaging and creative execution, that encapsulated the aims and ethos of the brand.

-formed the core of the creative idea and employer brand:
+This also formed the core of the creative idea and employer brand:

 Additionally, the company saw a dramatic 330 per cent increase in application rates in the first month of the campaign – from an average of 3,500 to more than 15,000 applications.
 The number of job offers also doubled in volume every month during 2017.
 The business currently receives around 9,000 job applications per month and offers jobs to some 10 per cent of applicants.

 Now Care UK has reached the finals in two categories: Best Employer Brand Management Innovation and Best Digital Communications of the Employer Brand.